Step-by-step · ~14 min

-A short, task-oriented guide to go from clinical trials to extracted data, pooled statistics, and a narrative report — in five steps.
+A short, task-oriented guide to go from a research question to extracted data, pooled statistics, and a narrative report — in six steps.

 For a deeper explanation of each step, see How it works.